HaliteChallenge/Halite-III/website/learn-programming-challenge/game-overview.md

 #### Gameplay Overview

 Players each start the game with 5,000 stored halite, a shipyard, and knowledge of the game map.
-The game is played with two or four bots.
-The map is a 2d grid (32x32, 40x40, 48x48, 56x56, or 64x64) with a unique symmetric pattern of halite.
+Players play in groups of two or four on a 2d map (32x32, 40x40, 48x48, 56x56, or 64x64) with a unique symmetric pattern of halite.

 Ships can make one action per turn: they can move one unit in any cardinal direction, collect halite, or convert into dropoffs.
+When a ship is over a friendly shipyard or dropoff, it automatically deposits its halite cargo, adding to the player's total halite.

 Ships interact directly in two ways.
 If multiple ships occupy the same location, they will **collide** and sink, dropping all their halite into the sea.
 If there are two or more ships belonging to any opponent within a four-cell radius of your ship, your ship is **inspired** by the competition.
 An inspired ship collects halite from the sea at the normal rate, but receives an additional 200% bonus.